shiya-liu/technical-exercise/content/docs/questions/question5.md

 ![](/images/p51.png)

 The relationship between frequency of teaching and performance does not show the linear trend.
 That is to say, teaching frequently does not guarantee better performance.
-Instead, there are two tipping points.
-From the boxplot, if the instructor teaches less than six terms, the performance seems improve.
+Instead, there is tipping point, which is five terms.
+From the box plot, if the instructor teaches less than six terms, the performance seems improve.
 However, for instructors who teach six terms, their performance lower than others.

 ## Statistical test
+I first use welch test to see whether performance over those six groups has difference.

 ```r
 oneway.test(percent~total_term, data = term,var.equal=FALSE)